siberianfox/tinygwiki/TinyG-Status-Reports.md

 Enter a '?' to get a status report in text mode.

 ### Text Mode Automatic Status Reports
-Automatically generated status reports may enabled with `$sv=1` or `$sv=2`.
+Automatically generated status reports may enabled with `$sv=1` or `$sv=2` and a corresponding status interval `$si=250` set in milliseconds.
 Reports will be generated for each new command entered, during movement every N milliseconds, and when the machine has stopped (i.e. at the end of the final move in the buffer).

 Filtered status reports `$sv=1` return only variables that have changed since the previous report.
 This saves serial bandwidth and host processing time.
+We recommend using filtered reports.
 <pre>
 $sv=0      turn off automatic status reports
 $sv=1      turn on filtered automatic status reports
 $sv=2      turn on unfiltered automatic status reports
-$si=200    request status reports every 200 ms during movement
+$si=250    request status reports every 250 ms during movement
 </pre>

 ## JSON Mode Status Reports